-In preparing this Statement of Accounts, I have:
+In preparing this Statement of Accounts, and within the context set out above, I have:

-- Selected suitable accounting policies and then applied them consistently. - Made judgments and estimates that were reasonable and prudent. - Complied with the Code. - Kept proper accounting records which were up-to-date. - Taken reasonable steps for the prevention and detection of fraud and other irregularities. - Assessed the Authority's and the Group's ability to continue as a going concern disclosing, as applicable, matters relating to going concern.
+- Selected suitable accounting policies and then applied them consistently. - Made judgments and estimates that were reasonable and prudent. - Complied with the Code. - Kept proper accounting records which were up-to-date. - Taken reasonable steps for the prevention and detection of fraud and other irregularities. - Assessed the Authority's and the Group's ability to continue as a going concern disclosing, as applicable, matters relating to going concern. - Used the going concern basis of accounting on the assumption that the functions of the Authority and the Group will continue in operational existence for the foreseeable future. - Maintained such internal control as determined is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.